Published Dec 15, 2021

 In most cases, Original Medicare will cover the majority of costs associated with receiving a CT scan.
 As well, Medigap policies or having a Medicare Advantage plan may help cut costs even more.
 That said, overall CT scan costs will vary based on the individual’s specific health care plan(s).

-This article will explain everything Medicare beneficiaries need to know about how CT scans work under the federal Medicare program, including average costs and more.
+This article will explain everything Medicare beneficiaries need to know about how CT scans work under the federal Medicare program, including average costs, how to prepare for the scan, and more.

 What Is A CT Scan?